open-and-sustainable/cirquant/docs/parameters-reference.md

 ## Overview

-The parameters described in this reference are defined in the `config/products.toml` configuration file and are automatically loaded into the `ANALYSIS_PARAMETERS` structure at runtime.
+The parameters described in this reference are defined in the `config/products.toml` configuration file.
+At runtime, these parameters are loaded from the TOML file and populated into the `ANALYSIS_PARAMETERS` global variable in the CirQuant module.
 These parameters control various aspects of the circularity analysis and are stored in the processed database for reproducibility.

 ## Parameter Categories